Sage/ez-streams/README.md

 	.pipe(_, ezs.devices.file.text.writer('females.json'));
 ```

-Note that the library is still very embryonic and not fully tested.
+The library is rather embryonic at this stage but you can expect it to grow.

 ## Parallelizing